anesabml/hunt/README.md

 There are currently the following workflows available:

-- [Validate Gradle Wrapper](.github/workflows/gradle-wrapper-validation.yml) - Will check that the gradle wrapper has a valid checksum
+- [Validate Gradle Wrapper](.github/workflows/gradle-wrapper-validation.yml) - Will check that the gradle wrapper has a valid checksum.
-- [Pre Merge Checks](.github/workflows/build-and-deploy.yaml) - Will run the `build` task.
+- [Build and check](.github/workflows/build-and-check.yaml) - Will run the `build` and `check` task.
+- [Deploy staging](.github/workflows/deploy-staging.yaml) - Will deploy the app to Google play.

 ## Contributing 🤝